TaupeMist/Taupemist/ResourceStaking.md

 * ##### When a member uses exclusive resources, they release a proportionate amount of TMA in the staking pool to Taupemist.

 * ##### Members may increase their staking position for greater exclusivity, and conversely, decrease to withdraw their TMA.

+* ##### The number of resources within the Resource Pool should generally exceed any demand, however, this should not have a detrimental effect on Taupemist's portfolio, investment, and trading strategies to which Cole will ensure.
+To provide security to participants, the Resource Pool will only be available for adjustment once per month and on the first day of any given month.
+Additionally, any intention to adjustment the resource pool will be broadcasted at first available notice within the Taupemist group Telegram channel.

 ### Example Scenario
 1. Resource Pool: **$1000 BitUSD**